eatyourpeas/checktick/docs/privacy-notice.md

 ---

-**Last Updated: 28 November 2025**
+**Last Updated: 4 December 2025**

-This Privacy Notice is designed to be transparent and help you understand how CheckTick handles your personal information.
+This Privacy Notice is designed to be transparent and help you understand how Eatyourpeas Ltd (trading as CheckTick) handles your personal information.
 If you have any questions, please don't hesitate to contact us.